Marine Cargo Insurance compensates

 previous claims history probably over the last three years

 The extend of coverage is determined by the type of insurance you choose.
-There are
+There

-3 main types of Marine Cargo Insurance: Institute Cargo Clauses A (ICC A), Institute
+3 main types of Marine Cargo Insurance: Institute Cargo Clauses A (ICC A),

 Cargo Clauses B (ICC B), Institute Cargo Clauses C (ICC C).